nextmarte/nextmarte/README.md

 ## Hey folks, this is Marcus 🎲

 Currently, I'm enrolled in a Master's degree in business administration at PPGAd-UFF, where I research real estate investment funds.
 I'm interested in applying machine learning to decision support, economics, and knowledge management.
-In my projects, I primarily use R , but I'm currently expanding my knowledge in Rust and functional programming.
+In my projects, I primarily use R , but I'm currently expanding my knowledge in Rust and JavaScript.

 <div align="center">